The Guadalupe District

 In the late 1800’s, Santa Fe Builders Supply Company (nicknamed “Sanbusco”) was one of the first businesses built along the new ATS&F Railroad line.
 The center thrived for many years and by 1942 grew to a cluster of warehouses and sheds totaling five acres.
 Eventually, the changes in railroad use left most of the structures abandoned, but after Schepps New Mexico purchased the site in 1984, and removed 100 years worth of plaster, the western warehouse aesthetic was revealed, and a bustling shopping destination was created.
-The Sanbusco Center will soon be transforming into it’s next identity as the new home of the New Mexico School for the Arts.
+The Sanbusco Center has recently been transformed into it’s latest identity as the new home of the New Mexico School for the Arts.

 ALSO IN THE GUADALUPE DISTRICT: